Managing Pain Effectively while Maintaining the Dignity and Respect of the Individual

 Unmanaged pain is estimated to cost billions of dollars annually, possibly accounting for increased length of hospital stays, increased complications, decreased patient satisfaction and unnecessary human suffering.

 Attention is also given to ethical aspects of pain management, including both cancer patients and those at end-of-life.
 Pain management often extends beyond physical relief, to include enhancing the patient’s quality of life.

-The Mercy Center for Pain Medicine has a dedicated team of six anesthesiologists to manage patient care:
+The Mercy Center for Pain Medicine has a dedicated team of four anesthesiologists to manage patient care: